 - Rather than marking a pupil as present or absent, in each lesson all pupils will get a mark for their behaviour. - At the start of every lesson, registers should be taken identifying pupils that are present with a '2'.
-It needs to be made clear to pupils that the register is being taken. - '2' indicates that the pupil's behaviour is good. - If a student's behaviour is better than good, the '2' should be changed to a '1' on the register. - If you right click on the students name you can enter the reason for awarding a '1'. - You must tell the student concerned that their mark has been changed. - The '2'can be altered to either a '3' or a '4'on the register if behaviour is less than good. - If a pupil produces inadequate work at the end of the lesson, record this as a LM6. - You must right click on the students name to enter the reason for awarding a 3 or a 4 and the sanction that you have imposed.
+It needs to be made clear to pupils that the register is being taken. - '2' indicates that the pupil's behaviour is good.

+- If a student's behaviour is better than good, the '2' should be changed to a '1' on the register. - The pupil must be told that their mark has been changed.